-Another thing to take note of is that I’ll also be using the same rating scale when reviewing animated films.
-For obvious reasons, they’ll be judged by different criteria than video games, but the same scale can be translated between the mediums.
+Also take note that I use the same rating system for both video games and movies, but for obvious reasons, they are judged by different criteria.
+They may be different mediums, but the same scoring system can be translated between them.
 At least I think so, anyway.

 10: Masterpiece – This is as good as it gets.
 A definitive experience that’s as close to perfect as possible.
 Timeless.